Robert Rugge

 Robert Rugge (by 1503 – 18 February 1558/9), of Norwich, Norfolk, was an English politician.
-He was a Member of Parliament (MP) for Norwich in 1545 and mayor of the city in 1545-46 and 1550-51.

-Early life
+Life

-Robert Rugge was the son of William Rugge (d.1512) of Northrepps, by Agnes.
-He was the much younger brother of William Rugge, Bishop of Norwich (d.1550), and the father of John Rugge, Achdeacon of Wells (d.February 1581/2), and Francis Rugge, Mayor of Norwich (1535 – 18 October 1607).
+Robert Rugge was the son of William Rugge, of Northrepps, and Agnes.
+His older brother was William Rugge, Bishop of Norwich.
 He obtained properties from his brother, the Bishop.
 William Rugge, abbot of St. Bennet's, conveyed the manor of Greengate to Robert Rugge, his brother, and alderman of Norwich in 1533.
 William sold him Ashmanagh in Hoveton.
-The family owned property there until at least 1618.
+The family owned the property there until at least 1618.

+Rugge was sheriff in 1537-1538.
+He was a Member of Parliament (MP) for Norwich in 1545.
+He served as mayor of Norwich in 1545-1546 and 1550-1551.

 Rugge married twice.
-The first time to Elizabeth, daughter of Robert Wood of Norwich, gentleman of the horse to Charles Brandon, Duke of Suffolk.
-They had 5 sons and 3 daughters.
-His second wife was Alice (1494 – 11 July 1566), daughter of William Wayte of Tittleshall, and widow of William Hare of Beeston.
+His first wife was Elizabeth, daughter of Robert Wood of Norwich.
+They had five sons and three daughters.
+His second wife was Alice, daughter of William Wayte of Tittleshall, and widow of William Hare of Beeston.